jdfenton/extract-sql-from-script/README.md

 ## Extracting SQL from a python script
 Initiate using `SQL Extractor: extract query from script` from the command palate.

-Queries must be contained in a multi-line string between a line ending in `"""` and a terminating line of `"""`.
+Queries must be contained in a multi-line string between `"""` and `"""`.

 For example:
 ```